dbierer/php-class-notes/php-i-oct-2023.md

 }
 */

-// the spread op flattens the 2 sub-arrays into a single linear array
+// the spread op (variadics) flattens the 2 sub-arrays into a single linear array
 $days     = [...$business, ...$weekend];
 var_dump($days);
 // actual output: